aroybal1/aroybal1/README.md

 ## Hello, my name is Kai Roybal

 I’m a Stanford computer science student on the computer engineering track with interests in quantum computing, biotech, and software development.
-I have experience leading cross functional teams to build AI powered mobile and web applications, and I enjoy translating real user needs into technically sound, scalable products in education, health, and community focused domains.
+I have experience leading cross functional teams to build AI powered mobile and web applications, and I enjoy translating user needs into products in education, health, and community focused domains.

 Below are some of the projects I’ve worked on.